abroniewski/Research-Paper-Graph-Modeling/docs/PRE-PROCESS-STEPS.md

 The following heading each corresponds to a different entity in the database.
 We document here the attributes and the relationship ids for each.

+### D Recommender
+We are using keywords for a community:
+- Design
+- Product design
+- Computer aided design
+- Surveys
+- Humans
+- Friction stir welding
+- Machine design

 ### Article Nodes
 it will have these attributes:
 - article_no